Creator: Lenny Henry

 - Take That: A sketch on The Lenny Henry Show parodying Doctor Who had Lenny Henry as the Doctor confronting the big-haired alien dictator Thatchos (and her ineffectual underling Denos).

-- Token Black: In the British comedy scene he is the only well known black comedian.
+- Token Black: In the British comedy scene he is the only really well known black comedian; only Reginald D Hunter comes close to his level of prominence.

 - Traffic Wardens: A skit where Lenny Henry is the next Doctor Who has him escaping the Cybermen only to find the TARDIS has been wheel-clamped.
 Fortunately his companion has a Disintegrator Ray.